LArSoft/larsoft.github.io/index.md

 * [original redmine wiki](https://cdcvs.fnal.gov/redmine/projects/larsoft/wiki)
 * Testing [md wiki](wiki1/LArSoftWiki.md)
 * Testing [textile wiki](wiki2/LArSoftWiki.textile)
   * As you can see, textile pages are not going to work.
+  * Fortunately, we can use pandoc to convert from textile to markdown.